|Photo of unidentified dog and handler from US Coast Guard Historian's Office. I'm still hunting for photos of Bayocean's patrol.|

 |Pat Patterson.
 Photo courtesy of his daughter Dee Cherry|

-After D-Day the threat of invasion by Germany and Japan was no longer feared, so beach patrols were fazed out, with the Pacific Coast being last.
-Some of the men, who were mostly reservists recruited from farms in mid-America because of their experience with animals, went home.
+After D-Day the threat of invasion by Germany and Japan was less of a threat, so beach patrols were fazed out, with the Pacific Coast being last.
+Some of the men, who had been recruited from farms in mid-America because of their experience with animals, went home.
 Most of the dogs were retrained for civilian life.
-But some of both went on to serve in remaining oversees battles.
-One group helped train Chinese Nationalists in the use of war dogs and horses (information in this paragraphs is from Prints in the Sand).
+But some went on to serve in battles overseas.
+One group helped train Chinese Nationalists in the use of war dogs and horses (information in this paragraph is from Prints in the Sand).
 Pat Patterson of the Garibaldi horse patrol stayed to marry a local girl and become a port commissioner.
 Now in his 90s, he fondly recalls stories from the time he served his country in this special way.